mlr-org/mlr3book/README.md

 remotes::install_github("mlr-org/mlr3book", dependencies = TRUE)
 ```

-To build the book, run the following R command in the repository root:
+To build the HTML version of the book, run the following R command in the repository root:

 ```r
 bookdown::serve_book("bookdown")
 ```

 The command above starts a service which automatically (re-)compiles the bookdown sources in the background whenever a file is modified.
+If your browser does not open automatically, go to http://127.0.0.1:4321/.

 Alternatively, you can use the provided `Makefile` (c.f. see `make help`).
-If your browser does not open automatically, go to http://127.0.0.1:4321/.
+This way, you can

+- install dependencies
+- build the HTML book -> `make html`
+- build the PDF book (bookdown:pdf_book) -> `make pdf`
+- build an alternative PDF version -> `make pinp`

 ## File system structure